venkateshyeduvaka/AdmitKardAssignment/README.md

 - **Along with the below points, add your checklist specific to the assignment**

 - Read the instructions given in the assignment carefully and list down the **Assignment Completion Checklist** for the assignment and start working on it
+- Basic validations for fields (i.e. mobile number should be 10 digit, only of numbers).
+- If OTP is matched then the success screen should be displayed.
+- If OTP is not matched then a proper error message should be displayed.
+- All kinds of validations to stop users from filling garbage values in the fields.
 - The completion Checklist includes the below-mentioned points
   - I have completed all the functionalities asked in the assignment
   - I have used only the resources (Frameworks, Design files, APIs, third-party packages) mentioned in the assignment
   - I have modified the README.md file based on my assignment instructions
   - I have completed the assignment **ON TIME**

 - **Note:**
   - Ensure that you have marked all the checklist points in your completion checklist before submitting the assignment
   </details>